-From the pulp books of the ’40s to the classic noir films of the ’50s and ’60s through incredible television offerings like Luther, Hannibal, and La Mante, there are plenty of great mysteries to be solved.
+Who doesn’t love a great detective story?
+From the pulp books of the ’40s to the classic noir films of the ’50s and ’60s to incredible television offerings like Luther, Hannibal, and La Mante, there are plenty of great mysteries abound.
 But what about comics?
-There’s a smorgasbord of sequential crime offerings, and since the incredible premiere of Killing Eve has everyone thinking about fantastic female-led detective stories, we thought we’d highlight some of the most brilliant women who solve crimes in the pages of your fave comics!
+There’s a smorgasbord of sequential crime offerings.
+As such, we thought we’d highlight some of the most brilliant women who solve crimes in the pages of your fave comics!

-Kate Bishop A.K.A.
-Hawkeye
+Kate Bishop (A.K.A.
+Hawkeye)

-Barbara Gordon A.K.A.
+Barbara Gordon (A.K.A.
 Batgirl A.K.A.
-Oracle
+Oracle)

-Misty Knight and Colleen Wing A.K.A.
-Daughters of the Dragon
+Misty Knight and Colleen Wing (A.K.A.
+Daughters of the Dragon)

-Hope Larson and Brittney Williams’ beautiful all-ages detective comic introduced the world to the lovely Goldie Vance, a teenage girl who dreams of nothing more than becoming the detective in her father’s hotel that she also lives in.
+Hope Larson and Brittney Williams’ beautiful all-ages detective comic introduced the world to the lovely Goldie Vance.
+She’s a teenage girl who dreams of nothing more than becoming the detective in her father’s hotel that she also lives in.
 When the hotel’s in-resort sleuth can’t crack a case, he agrees to mentor Goldie in exchange for her street smarts and her mystery solving skills.
 This is one of the sweetest and coolest comics we’ve come across in a really long time and Goldie is an iconic new detective for the ages!

 Semiautomagic is a radical magical noir focused on the misadventures of occult investigator Alice Creed.
 Written by Alex de Campi, drawn by Jerry Ordway, and colored by Marissa Louise, this techno-horror is a fantastically original story centered around a unique heroine.
-Alice Creed is the kind of woman you want on your team when the monsters under your bed or in your computer come out to play, and the creative team does a great job of bringing Alice and her weird world to life.
+Alice Creed is the kind of woman you want on your team when the monsters under your bed or in your computer come out to play.
+And the creative team does a great job of bringing Alice and her weird world to life.